 - Sunstein, Cass and Richard Thaler, 2003, “Libertarian Paternalism is Not an Oxymoron,” The University of Chicago Law Review, 70: 1166–1187.

-- VanDeVeer, D., 1986, Paternalistic Intervention, Princeton, NJ: Princeton University Press.
+- VanDeVeer, D., 1986, Paternalistic Intervention: The Moral Bounds on Benevolence, Princeton, NJ: Princeton University Press.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up this entry topic at the Indiana Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

 [Please contact the author with suggestions.]